Theory & Computation Award for Early Career Scientists

 This award is sponsored by the Membrane Fusion, Fission & Traffic Subgroup.

-The Kenneth S. Cole Award is a prestigious recognition given to one or more exceptional researchers in the field of membrane biophysics in acknowledgment of their significant research accomplishments, potential for future contributions, and service to the scientific community.
-The Awards Committee, comprising the Chair, the Chair-elect, the past Chair, and two designated individuals who are not Subgroup Officers, will select the award recipient.
-Nominations for the award are open to all Subgroup members and should include the nominee's curriculum vitae, a brief summary of their qualifications, contributions, and potential for future achievements.
-Letters of support may also be submitted, but they need not be from Subgroup members.
+The Kenneth S. Cole Award is a prestigious recognition given to one or more researchers in the field of membrane biophysics in acknowledgment of their exceptional research accomplishments, potential for future contributions, and service to the biophysics community.
+The Awards Committee, comprising the Chair, the Chair-elect, the past Chair, and two designated individuals who are not Subgroup Officers, will select the award recipient(s).
+Any CRT subgroup member may submit a nomination, which should include the nominee's curriculum vitae, a brief summary of their qualifications, scientific achievements and contributions to membrane biophysics.
+The nominee does not need to be a CRT subgroup member.
+Up to two letters of support may also be submitted (these letters need not be written by current CRT subgroup members).
+Previous unsuccessful nominations are welcome to be resubmitted.
 The award will be presented at the subgroup dinner following the Saturday symposium at the Biophysical Society Annual Meeting.

 Eligibility: